isomerpages/mol-services/_government-services/05-move-in/00a-overview(accordion).md

 permalink: /government-services/move-in/

 before-move:
-  - title: Get your new home ready
+  - title: Renovate Your New Home
     content: |
       Before you start your renovation, you would need to:
         1. Check for defects after collection of keys.
 For new flats, you can request for <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/moving-in/rectification-work-for-new-flats" target="_blank">rectification works to be done by HDB</a>.